-- Eastern Temples: This is the only tour that combines the essential temples to visit east of Bali in one day: Pura Besakih, Tirta Gangga and Pura Lempuyang.
+- Eastern Temples: This is the only tour that combines the essential temples to visit in the east of Bali in one day: Pura Besakih, Tirta Gangga and Pura Lempuyang.

-- Bedugul + Tanah Lot: Also from Ubud, one of the few tours that take you to my favorite temple departs: the Ulun Danu Bratan.
-In addition, it combines it with the rice fields of Jatiluwih and with the incredible temple of Tanah Lot.
+- Bedugul + Tanah Lot: Also from Ubud, one of the few tours departs that takes you to my favorite temple: the Ulun Danu Bratan.
+In addition, it includes the rice fields of Jatiluwih and the incredible temple of Tanah Lot.

 Best accommodation in Ubud

-Ubud is an essential place to visit in Bali, so it is not surprising that has the largest hotel offer on the whole island.
+Ubud is an essential place to visit in Bali, so it isn’t surprising that it has the largest hotel offer on the whole island.
 In addition, it has some of the best villas in Bali, located mainly in the jungles and rice fields adjacent to the city.
-These Ubud villas, usually have free shuttle service to the center of Bali, so it is usually the best option for couples or honeymoons.
+These Ubud villas, usually have free shuttle service to the center of Bali, so they’re usually the best option for couples or honeymooners.

-In the case that you are looking for simpler and more affordable hotels in Ubud, don’t worry.
-In Ubud there are cheap accommodations that are also very high quality.
-To help you choose where to stay in Ubud, we have selected the 4 best options according to your budget.
+If you’re looking for simpler and more affordable hotels in Ubud, don’t worry.
+In Ubud, there are cheap accommodations that are also very high quality.
+To help you choose where to stay in Ubud, we’ve selected the 4 best options and sorted them according to budget.

 Where to eat in Ubud

-Finally, I would like to advise you about some places to eat in Ubud.
-And, if there is something fundamental to do in Ubud is to try as many warungs as you can.
+Finally, I’d like to advise you about some places to eat in Ubud.
+If there’s something fundamentally important to do in Ubud, it’s to try as many warungs as you can.

-If you still don’t know what warung are, these are the typical places to eat in Bali.
-They are usually family restaurants where traditional homemade food is served.
+If you still don’t know what warungs are, these are the typical places to eat in Bali.
+They are usually family restaurants where traditional, homemade food is served.
 In Ubud, there are countless of them.
-Virtually in every corner, you can find a warung in Ubud tasty and cheap.
+In virtually every corner, you can find a warung in Ubud that’s tasty and cheap.

 My favorite place is Dewa Warung, on Goutama Street.
-This small restaurant serves traditional homemade Balinese food.
-We tried a coconut dessert that had just been taken out of the oven and it was delicious.
-Another thing that I like about this Warung is that it is so small that you will probably have to share a table with other customers.
+This small restaurant serves traditional, homemade Balinese food.
+We tried a coconut dessert that had just been taken out of the oven, and it was delicious.
+Another thing that I like about this warung is that it’s so small that you’ll probably have to share a table with other customers.

-To take an exquisite Nasi Goreng (typical Indonesian rice) I recommend the Igalenca Warung.
-The restaurant is on the same street Raya Ubud and overlooks it.
-The peculiar thing about the site is that a delicious tea is included with each dish.
+To have an exquisite Nasi Goreng (typical Indonesian rice), I recommend the Igalenca Warung.
+The restaurant is on the same street as Raya Ubud and overlooks it.
+The special thing about this place is that a delicious cup of tea is included with each dish.

-In case you prefer western-style food in an exclusive environment, the best option is the Three Monkeys Café.
-The place is beautiful, especially at night since they light it with candles.
+If you prefer Western-style food in an exclusive setting, the best option is the Three Monkeys Café.
+The place is beautiful, especially at night, since they light it with candles.
 Its terrace, in a rice field, is more than recommended for a romantic dinner.
-However, I would recommend it for a specific occasion.
-Personally, while I am in Bali, I prefer to eat in traditional warung.
-Your pocket will thank you too.
+However, I would recommend it only for a special occasion.
+Personally, when I am in Bali, I prefer to eat in traditional warungs.
+Your wallet will thank you, too.

 How to get to Ubud